A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 • Oslo – Bodø is about 18,5 hours.

-• Oslo – Narvik is about 24 hours.
+• Oslo – Narvik about 24 hours (mostly for cargo.
+Can travel via Sweden.

-Be aware that it is not always possible to get a train all the way to Narvik in Northern Norway.
+Be aware that it is not always possible to reach Narvik by train in Northern Norway.

-If you want to go further north of this destination, you have the option of taking the bus, the Hurtigruten Cruise Line, or booking a flight.
+If you want to go further north from this Bodø, you can get a rental car, take a bus, get on the Hurtigruten Coastal Cruise, or book a flight.

 Beautiful image from the Lofoten islands in the summer, where the midnight sun is glowing in the sky outside the island ridge